rwtodd/rwtodd.github.io/_posts/2020/2020-06-27-building-perl-1.md

 I've been enjoying Perl lately, but I've never looked at the implementation before.
-It was a pleasant surprise to see that the [github repo][1] has a pretty complete history, all the way to perl 1.
+It was a pleasant surprise to see that the [github repo][1] has a pretty complete history, all the way to Perl 1.
 In no time, I found myself
 wondering:

-> Can I build perl 1 today?
+> Can I build Perl 1 today?

-I checked out a worktree of perl 1, patch 14.
-This was the last revision in the perl 1 series available, and it is dated Feb 1, 1988.
+I checked out a worktree of Perl 1, patch 14.
+This was the last revision in the Perl 1 series available, and it is dated Feb 1, 1988.
 Let's see if I can build it with gcc 10 on Fedora 32.

 ``` bash